Hsuan Hua: Bringing Buddhism to the United States

-Buddhist education efforts

-Master Hua wrote and lectured on Mahayana sutras throughout his teaching career in the West, including on the Heart Sutra, Diamond Sutra, Lotus Sutra, Amitabha Sutra, Avatamsaka Sutra, and Shurangama Sutra.
+Hsuan Hua wrote and lectured on Mahayana sutras throughout his teaching career in the West, including on the Heart Sutra, Diamond Sutra, Lotus Sutra, Amitabha Sutra, Avatamsaka Sutra, and Shurangama Sutra.
 He also founded the Buddhist Text Translation Society in 1970.
 Since its founding, the BTTS has translated and published numerous Mahayana sutras, as well as various editions of Master Hua's commentaries.
 These publications include multi-volume commentaries on the Lotus Sutra, Shurangama Sutra and Amitabha Sutra, which provided traditional Chinese Buddhist teachings on these sutras for the first time in English.

-Hosting ordination ceremonies

 Because of the increasing numbers of people who wished to become monks and nuns under Hsuan Hua's guidance, in 1972 he decided to hold ordination ceremonies at Gold Mountain Dhyana Monastery.
 Two monks and one nun received ordination.
 Subsequent ordination platforms have been held at the City of Ten Thousand Buddhas in 1976, 1979, 1982, 1989, 1991, and 1992, and progressively larger numbers of people have received full ordination.
 Over two hundred people from countries all over the world were ordained under him.

 Theravada and Mahayana traditions

 Having traveled to Thailand and Burma in his youth to investigate the Southern Tradition of Buddhism, Hsuan Hua wanted to bridge what he perceived as a rift between the Northern (Mahayana) and Southern (Theravada) traditions.
 In an address to Ajahn Sumedho and the monastic community at Amaravati Buddhist Monastery on October 6, 1990, Hsuan Hua stated:

 In Buddhism, we should unite the Southern and Northern traditions.
 From now on, we won't refer to Mahayana or Theravada.
 Mahayana is the "Northern Tradition" and Theravada is the "Southern Tradition." [...]
 Both the Southern and the Northern Traditions' members are disciples of the Buddha, we are the Buddha's descendants.
 As such, we should do what Buddhists ought to do. [...]
 No matter the Southern or the Northern Tradition, both share the common purpose of helping living beings bring forth the Bodhi-mind, to put an end to birth and death, and to leave suffering and attain bliss.

 On the occasion of the opening ceremony for the Dharma Realm Buddhist University, Hsuan Hua presented K. Sri Dhammananda of the Theravada tradition with an honorary Ph.D.
 He also donated a major piece of the land that would become Abhayagiri Buddhist Monastery, a Theravada Buddhist monastery in the Thai Forest tradition of Ajahn Chah, located in Redwood Valley, California.

-Hsuan Hua would also invite Bhikkhus from both traditions to jointly conduct the High Ordination.
+Hsuan Hua invited Bhikkhus from both traditions to jointly conduct the High Ordination.